 Table of Contents

 The delicate skin under the eyes is thinner and more prone to dryness than the rest of your face.
-A nourishing eye cream helps moisturize and soften this area, allowing makeup to sit better without cracking or settling.
+Understanding how to cover dark circles with makeup involves using a nourishing eye cream to moisturize and soften this area, which allows makeup to sit better without cracking or settling.
+When learning how to cover dark circles with makeup, applying hydration first is essential for a smooth, flawless finish.

 Look for an eye cream that includes: